sgn/resume/_posts/2019-04-20-lineage-prebuilts-bison-no-such-file-or-directory.md

 `bash` keep insisting to tell me the file isn't there!

-Fortunately, from my experience with other libc implementations, I know that binary in Linux doesn't magically run, it's _interpretted_ by the libc.
+Fortunately, from my experience with other libc implementations, I know that dynamic-linked-binary in Linux doesn't magically run, it's _interpretted_ by the libc.

     % ldd ./prebuilts/misc/linux-x86/bison/bison